AnneCh/Aave_Lesson10_FCC/README.md

+Lesson 10 on the FCC video https://www.youtube.com/watch?v=M576WGiDBdQ&t=42226s

-1. Swap our ETH for WETH
+2. Swap our ETH for WETH
-2. Deposit some ETH into Aave
+3. Deposit some ETH into Aave
-3. Borrow some asset with ETH collateral
+4. Borrow some asset with ETH collateral
    1. Sell that borrowed asset (short selling)
-4. Repay everything back
+5. Repay everything back

-will also teach how to work with Paraswap, uniswap
+It will also teach how to work with Paraswap, uniswap

-testing:
+Testing:

 integration test: kovan
 we don't have to deploy mocks because we don't need to access oracles